 The Merritt family were prominent citizens in Shipman's Corners (today's St. Catharines) where his father, who had come to Upper Canada as a United Empire Loyalist, was a sheriff for Lincoln County.
 After studies in Ancaster and Niagara, and travels that included Bermuda, young Merritt returned to Shipman's Corners to farm and open a store.
 He was commissioned a lieutenant in the Lincoln County militia but when the war began he was promoted to captain and given command of a troop of dragoons.
 He was 19 years old.
 Merritt arrived two days too late for the siege of Detroit, but fought at the Battle of Queenston Heights.
 After the invasion of Niagara, he and his dragoons were used by the British command as scouts and messengers, but they saw considerable action in the skirmishes against Chapin, Willcocks and other.

-Joseph James Willcocks was born in 1773 which today is a suburb of Dublin, Ireland.
+Joseph James Willcocks was born in 1773 in Palmerston, which today is a suburb of Dublin, Ireland.
 At the age of 26 he set out for Upper Canada to seek his fortune.
 He used family connections to obtain a position with the Lieutenant-Governor, but was later fired because he had proposed marriage to the Lieutenant-Governor's sister.
 He became involved in opposition politics, and was the central figure in a loose amalgamation of representatives in the House of Assembly.
 These members succeeded in voting down General Brock' measures to reform and improve the militia.
 He published a newspaper, The Colonial Guardian and Freeman's Journal, in which he continued his criticism of the government.
 In spite of Willcocks's prominent role as a gadfly defying the wishes of the government, it was to him that General Brock turned when he needed someone to persuade the Six Nations (Iroquois) of Grand River to side with the Crown in the war against the Americans.
 Willcocks also served as a "gentleman volunteer" (ie, as an elected representative, he did not serve in the militia) at the Battle of Queenston Heights in 1812.
 With the death of General Brock, Willcocks lost whatever ally he might have found among the Upper Canada establishment, and by the summer of 1813, he and his "opposition" colleagues were being targeted for arrest by the authorities.
 Willcocks was among the first -- and certainly the most prominent -- of the residents of Upper Canada to offer his services to the invading American army.
 That's as far as the first three Jake and Eli books take his story.
 I hope to continue the story in future books.